lafrenierejm/lafreniere.xyz/content/docs/windows-ec2-ssh.md

 </powershell>
 ```

-# Connect to the Instance
+# Connecting to the Instance

 The resulting instance can be connected to via SSH like normal.
 Simply specify the relevant SSH private key and user.